zepedaj/jztools/docs/source/index.rst

 JZTools Documentation
 ===================================

-The **jztools** module is a staging area for various personal utilities that are general enough that they are useful across various personal projects.
+The **jztools** module is a staging area for various utilities that are useful across various personal projects.

 .. toctree::
    :hidden:

    self

 .. autosummary::
    :nosignatures: